exercism/javascript/CONTRIBUTING.md

 ### Scripts

-We have various `scripts` for you in order to aid with maintaining and contributing to this repository.
+We have various `scripts` to aid with maintaining and contributing to this repository.

-> ⚠ If you into into the following error:
+> ⚠ If you encounter the following error:
 >
 > ```text
 > SyntaxError: Unexpected token 'export'